Gene Simmons Raving About Canadian Civility?

-Last week American Gene Simmons, best known as the demonic, blood spitting bassist with a creepy waggling tongue in the 1970’s hard rock band called Kiss, was a guest on the Canadian talk show The Hour.
+Last week American Gene Simmons, best known as the demonic, blood spitting bassist with a creepy waggling tongue in the 1970’s hard rock band called Kiss, was a guest on a Canadian talk show.

 Not being a huge fan I wasn’t paying a lot of attention especially when he ranted somewhat about the accumulation of money being the only way to measure success.
 He did however get my attention when he waxed poetic about the warmth and friendliness of Canada.
 He also suggested that Canadians could teach Americans a thing or two about one of our greatest strengths – civility.